pabtomas/dotfiles/rodeo/doc/03_rule.md

 You can start to use a Rule object with the `rule` keyword.

-- **description**: A set of interdependant tasks you want to run by invoking a simple command.
-You can thing a Misty rule as a GNU Make target.
+- **description**: A rule tells Rodeo how to execute a serie of tasks by invoking a simple command.
+You can thing a Rodeo rule as a GNU Make rule.
 - **example**:
 ```json
 rules: